 Figure out the set-up that’s right for you

-Even if a certain roommate arrangement is within your legal rights, consider the pros and cons before jumping in.
+Consider the pros and cons before jumping in.
 Here are some things to consider to help you figure out what legal set-up might work best for you:

 How well do you know the other roommate?
 Do you trust them to be a good housemate?
 Would you be willing and able to pay their rent if they couldn’t?
 Or would you prefer to limit your financial risk?
 (Co-tenants have joint legal obligations to the landlord; tenants who share a common space don’t.
 A tenant who rents to an occupant bears the financial risk of taking on that roommate.)